-During the quarter, we completed the sales of Riverfront Plaza and 100 East Pratt Street which resulted in our exit as an owner from the Baltimore and Richmond markets.
-We will continue to manage these properties through long-term management agreements.
-In addition, we completed the sale of the Old Federal Reserve located in San Francisco, California.
-We believe the current conditions of the investment market will continue through the remainder of 2005 and that investors will continue to place a premium on high-quality, well-located office buildings resulting in a reduction in total return expectations and higher sale prices.
-We continue to review our portfolio with a view towards additional sales.
-However, these conditions also make it more difficult to acquire assets at what we believe to be attractive rates of return.
+We believe that investors will continue to place a premium on high-quality, well-located office buildings resulting in a reduction in total return expectations and higher valuations.
+We continue to review our portfolio with the possibility of additional sales.
+However, these conditions also make it more difficult to acquire assets at what we believe to be attractive rates of return over our long term investment horizon.

-We continue to capitalize on our ability to grow through development, which is one of our core capabilities.
 Given current market conditions, we believe the returns we can generate from development are generally greater than those we could expect to realize from acquisitions.
-We are considering other than office uses for our land holdings and may participate or undertake alternative development projects.
-We currently have four active construction projects underway, which aggregate an estimated total investment of \$292.4 million, as well as multiple opportunities within our pipeline.
+As a result, we continue to pursue new development opportunities, which is one of our core capabilities.
+We are also considering alternative uses (i.e., non-office) for some of our land holdings and may participate or undertake alternative development projects.
+In the third quarter of 2005, we commenced construction on our joint venture project located at 505 9th Street in Washington, D.C.
+We currently have five active construction projects underway, which aggregate an estimated total investment of \$357.4 million, as well as several opportunities within our pipeline.
 Our Seven Cambridge and Parcel E (12290 Sunrise Valley) projects are fully leased to Massachusetts Institute of Technology and Lockheed Martin Corporation, respectively.
-Our estimated total investment for our properties under construction as of June 30, 2005 is detailed below:
+Our overall leased percentage for Properties Under Construction is 82% as of November 4, 2005.
+Our estimated total investment for our properties under construction as of September 30, 2005 is detailed below:

-Properties Under Construction Location mated Total nvestment (in thousands) Seven Cambridge Center and West Garage Cambridge, MA \$ 145,934 Parcel E (12290 Sunrise Valley) Reston, VA 45,754 Capital Gallery Expansion Washington, D.C.
-69,100 Wisconsin Place-Infrastructure (23.89% ownership) Chevy Chase, MD 31,626 Total Properties Under Construction \$ 292,414
+Properties Under Construction Location Estimated Total Investment (in thousands) Seven Cambridge Center and West Garage Cambridge, MA \$ 145,934 Parcel E (12290 Sunrise Valley) Reston, VA 45,754 Capital Gallery Expansion Washington, D.C.
+69,100 Wisconsin Place-Land and Infrastructure (23.89% ownership) Chevy Chase, MD 31,626 505 9th Street (50% ownership) Washington, D.C.
+65,000 Total Properties Under Construction \$ 357,414